Why are all these athletes puking the same colour?

 A diet too high in acidic foods boosts stomach acidity, and could ultimately cause an unwanted stomach evacuation.

-Key offenders include all processed and junk foods, as well as excess dairy and red meat.
+Key offenders include all ultraprocessed foods, as well as excess dairy and red meat.

 Athletes puking the same colour dairy red meat